sbb-design-systems/lyne-components/src/storybook/styles/list/readme.md

 The list styling can be applied to any ordered or unordered list.
 Nesting lists is also supported without redefining the css class.
+The list styling doesn't define any color itself but inherits it.

 ### Sass usage